-The Best Spots to Watch a Santa Cruz Sunset
+7 Best Spots to Watch a Santa Cruz Sunset

-And within this lovely state you’ll find Santa Cruz.
+And within this lovely state, you’ll find Santa Cruz.
 Santa Cruz is one of California’s paradisiacal natural, climactic, and cultural gems and a significant contributor to its famed reputation as one of the most beautiful states in America.

-With its year-round mild and sunny climate, perfect pacific beaches, an abundance of palm trees, fruit trees, grassy knolls, and striking stone cliffs, Santa Cruz is the ideal location for spending all day outside.
-With Downtown Santa Cruz, Capitola, Aptos, and beyond, you’ll have plenty to see and do while visiting Santa Cruz county.
+With its year-round mild and sunny climate, perfect Pacific beaches, an abundance of palm trees, fruit trees, grassy knolls, and striking stone cliffs, Santa Cruz is the ideal location for spending all day outside.
+With Downtown Santa Cruz, Capitola, Aptos, and beyond, you’ll have plenty to see and do while visiting Santa Cruz County.

 Additionally, because all California beaches face west, the sunsets are spectacular.

 Whether you’re at the beach, a rooftop bar, the famous coastal Highway One, or a lively carnival on the boardwalk, you are at the perfect location to witness vibrantly colorful sunsets that will surely leave you speechless.
-While sunrises are also nice when the sun lights up with pinks, oranges, and blue, it’s really the Santa Cruz sunsets that’ll leave you in aw.
+While sunrises are also nice when the sun lights up with pinks, oranges, and blue, it’s really the Santa Cruz sunsets that’ll leave you in awe.

-These are our 7 favorite places to catch a sunset in Santa Cruz county.
+These are our 7 favorite places to catch a sunset in Santa Cruz County.

-Sunset State Beach
+1. Sunset State Beach

 Why not start the list out with a beach named for the main event of the article?
-You can bet that the most spectacular California sunsets in Santa Cruz county can be seen in the south at Sunset State Beach.
+You can bet that the most spectacular California sunsets in Santa Cruz County can be seen in the south at Sunset State Beach.

 The beach has an ample sandy shoreline with impressive dunes and bluffs to climb and explore as you search for the best possible ocean sunset angle.

 Sunset State Beach has all the equipment and accommodations for a sunset cookout.
 Located nearly in the center of Monterey Bay, there’s no better way to end the day than with a freshly grilled meal and a sunset that’ll make you swoon.
-Just be sure to arrive early as this spot is also popular with campers and RVers.
+Just be sure to arrive early, as this spot is also popular with campers and RVers.

-Seacliff State Beach and Pier
+2. Seacliff State Beach and Pier

 Located right in the heart of Aptos, this is the most convenient place to catch the sunset if you’re staying in one of our Aptos vacation rental homes.
 This state beach stands out for its natural beauty as well as a fascinating historical and cultural landmark.
-An old WW1 warship is still docked at the end of Seacliff State Pier, offering a striking silhouette against a vibrant fiery sunset sky.
+An old WW1 warship is still docked at the end of Seacliff State Pier, offering a striking silhouette against a vibrant, fiery sunset sky.

 Seacliff State Beach is also home to various bird species, including the brown pelican and sooty shear that you will see soaring over the pier or perched atop the decrepit warship for added drama to a sunset scene.

-Davenport Bluffs
+3. Davenport Bluffs

 HWY 1 should be on your bucket list, and what better time of day to witness breathtaking views of waves crashing against the high coastal bluffs than at sunset?
-I’ll never forget my first sunset from this iconic drive and I’m certain you won’t either.
+I’ll never forget my first sunset from this iconic drive, and I’m certain you won’t either.

 Davenport bluffs run parallel to Highway One and offer the best bird’s eye view of the ocean and a panoramic view of the sky, making for an all-encompassing and genuinely breathtaking sunset experience.
 During the right season, this is also a great spot for whale watching, too.